ssube/taleweave-ai/docs/engine.md

 ### What kinds of entities exist in the world?

-In the immersive world of TaleWeave AI, entities are categorized into Rooms, Actors, and Items, each playing a vital role in crafting the narrative and gameplay experience.
-Rooms serve as the fundamental spatial units where the story unfolds, each containing various Actors and potentially multiple Items.
-Actors, representing characters in the game, possess inventories that hold Items, which are objects that can be interacted with or utilized by the Actors.
+In the immersive world of TaleWeave AI, entities are categorized into Rooms, Characters, and Items, each playing a vital role in crafting the narrative and gameplay experience.
+Rooms serve as the fundamental spatial units where the story unfolds, each containing various Characters and potentially multiple Items.
+Characters, representing characters in the game, possess inventories that hold Items, which are objects that can be interacted with or utilized by the Characters.
 Currently, TaleWeave AI does not support Containers—Items that can hold other Items—but the structure is designed to support complex interactions within and between these entity types, laying the groundwork for a deeply interactive environment.